Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 What are some examples of cold calling?

-Let’s fill in some of those scripts and take a look at what some real-life cold calls might look like.
+Let’s fill in some of those scripts and take a look at how some real-life cold calls might go.

 Sometimes, you might achieve success on the first try.
-If you keep a good tone and follow our tips, your call might look like this:
+If you keep a good tone and follow our tips, your call might sound like this:

-Hello, Bernadeth.
+Hello, Bernadette.
 This is Mike, calling from House Movers Official.
 How have you been today?

 Hello, Mike.
 I’m doing fine, making lunch currently.
 What is this call about?